Apple Gazette logo

 Web-based: MergeVideo.online

 Mergevideo.online is a web-based tool for gluing together video clips.
 It’s not very smart, nor is it very fast.
-But with almost no settings or controls, its easy to understand and use.
+But with almost no settings or controls, it’s easy to understand and use.
 The video files are uploaded, combined on a server somewhere, and then presented for download as a single file.

 To split video files online, use CutVideo.online, made by the same company.
 Both sites are basic and functional, but only work on macOS web browsers.